Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 Let's build the package and see the resulting outputs.

-We can see the generated runfiles directory (runfiles_demo.runfiles
+We can see the generated runfiles directory (runfiles_demo.runfiles), as well

 runfiles libraries use these artifacts to translate relative runfile paths to